HarryCoburn/simple-talk/README.md

 ## How I Would/Will Improve the Program

-- Both the server and the client really do need a proper /quit command
+- Better way to shut the server down?
 - It would also be good to add /nick to change the display nickname
 - Other things listed in TODO.md